How to boost your stem cell regeneration internally

 Stem cells can only be distributed effectively to all tissues and to where it is needed if the way is clear – and not blocked by toxins and waste!
 The lymph is a continuous fluid surrounding cells (also called the “interstitium“) that collects, among other, excreted molecules of your cell.
 This fluid acts like a sewer system throughout your body.
 It transports cell waste and other unwanted molecules, which are to be excreted, through the lymphatic vessels to the blood and kidneys and the exit point: urine (as described often by the detoxification specialist Dr. Robert Morse) and stool.

 The paramount role of the lymphatic system in health and rejuvenation is known for eons in holistic health, and science is catching up to this neglected part of our regenerative system.
 As mentioned above, the lymphatic system is not only a sewer system but also the transportation road for stem cells and immune cells.
-So, how can we clean the lymph?
+So, how can we clean our lymph?
 To answer this, we need to understand the role of the kidneys in lymph fluid cleaning:

 Overcharged kidneys lead to backed-up lymph fluid containing accumulated metabolic waste.

 Stem cells cannot be distributed effectively in a clogged lymphatic system.
-So let’s get those kidneys to work!
+So, let’s get those kidneys to work!

-The “great lymphatic system” is the body’s “sewage system” and is a central part of the immune and regenerative system (Dr. Robert Morse)!
+The “great lymphatic system” is the body’s “sewage system” and is a central part of the immune and regenerative system (Dr. Robert Morse).

 A raw high-fruit diet is pivotal for kidney and stem cell health